AMH testing – what’s it for?

-It’s really useful for fertility doctors when they are trying to work out what dose of follicle-stimulating hormone (FSH) to give you when going through fertility treatment (Ovulation induction, IUI or IVF).
+It’s really useful for Australian fertility doctors when they are trying to work out what dose of follicle-stimulating hormone (FSH) to give you when going through fertility treatment (Ovulation induction, IUI or IVF).

 High AMH indicating lots of little follicles?
 A lower dose of drugs to stimulate enough follicles for treatment

 Low AMH indicating not so many little follicles?
 Maybe they need a higher dose of drugs to stimulate enough of them for treatment.

 Really high AMH measurements can indicate PCOS, which can lead to ovulation issues, meaning even though you have HEAPS of follicles, you’re not releasing them, so they can’t ever meet the sperm and get fertilised.

 Really low AMH measurements can indicate approaching menopause – but still doesn’t mean you can’t get pregnant naturally next month… that is determined by all sorts of other things – most importantly AGE… but that’s a discussion for another post.

 Low AMH can also give SOME indication of how quickly you need to get started – especially if you want more than one baby in the long run… but it is absolutely NOT a marker of fertility or ability to conceive – the only marker for that is a baby in your arms.

 AMH is a useful test for fertility doctors, in conjunction with many other tests that they do… to help work out the best course of treatment for you.